Ayacucho massacre: History of Ayacucho

 Following the independence of Peru from the Spanish Empire, the economic elite focused their power on the coastal regions while the rural provinces were governed by existing serfdom practices by hacienda landowners.
 The Government of Peru displayed little interference in the public sector throughout the nation's history since Peru frequently experienced commodities booms that benefitted white elites on the coast instead of the indigenous majority in rural areas, with businesses focusing on bringing commodities from inland Peru to export on the coast.
 The persistence of this model prevented development in Peru, hampered progressivism movements and made the establishment of a national economy impossible.
 This model essentially continued until 1968 when General Juan Velasco Alvarado took power, leading a dictatorship that increased social spending and removing the power of landowners, which resulted with a power vacuum in the 1970s following his death that saw the rise of communist guerilla group Shining Path.

-During the internal conflict in Peru between the government and Shining Path, Ayacucho became a central location of fighting; local residents – many of them indigenous – were often caught in between the feuding groups and by the end of the conflict, about a third of the total deaths recorded were perpetrated by the Peruvian Armed Forces.
+During the internal conflict in Peru between the government and Shining Path, Ayacucho became a central location of fighting; local residents—many of them indigenous—were often caught in between the feuding groups, and by the end of the conflict, about a third of the total deaths recorded were perpetrated by the Peruvian Armed Forces.
 This resulted with a distrust of the Peruvian military by residents of Ayacucho due to their treatment.
 Although economic statistics show improved economic data in Peru in recent decades, the wealth earned between 1990 and 2020 was not distributed throughout the country; living standards showed disparities between the more-developed capital city of Lima and similar coastal regions while rural provinces remained impoverished.
 The COVID-19 pandemic in Peru exacerbated these disparities, causing many rural Peruvians to feel abandoned by the government as trade and trans-regional travel were prohibited, fueling increased distrust and autonomy among interior regions of the nation.
-Sociologist Maritza Paredes of the Pontifical Catholic University of Peru states "People see that all the natural resources are in the countryside but all the benefits are concentrated in Lima."
+Sociologist Maritza Paredes of the Pontifical Catholic University of Peru stated "people see that all the natural resources are in the countryside but all the benefits are concentrated in Lima."